-This course is designed to give the student experience in inspection and testing of welds.
-Two lab hours per week.
+This course is designed to give students and introduction to the welding profession and experience in safety procedures related to welding.
+Two lecture and two lab hours per week.

-1226 Shielded Metal Arc Welding II (SMAW II).
-(6) Pre/Co-requisite: WLV 1116 or Consent of Instructor This course is designed to teach students welding techniques using E-7018 electrodes.
-One lecture and ten lab hours per week.
+1225 Shielded Metal Arc Welding II (SMAW II).
+(5) Pre/Co-requisite: WLT 1115 or Consent of Instructor This course is designed to teach students welding techniques using E-7018 electrodes.
+One lecture and eight lab hours per week.

-1232 Drawing and Welding Symbol Interpretation.
+1232 Blueprint Reading, Welding and Metallurgy.
 (2)